Black Watch Museum

-Daunting St John's Kirk, surrounded by cobbled streets, was founded in 1126 and is still the centrepiece of the town.
+Imposing St John's Kirk was founded in 1126 and is still the centrepiece of the town.
 In 1559 John Knox preached a powerful sermon here...

 Perth’s best pub has a strange outdoor space with windows peering out onto the street, an ornate entrance gate and a large, cosy...

 A Perth favourite for splashing out on a special meal, this busy corner restaurant has a can-do attitude and an excellent line in fresh...